The public spaces, exhibitions and programs at the National Museum of African Art are designed to be accessible for visitors with disabilities.

 Requests for sign language interpreters

-If you would like a sign language, oral and cued-speech interpreter for a guided museum tour, please call Frank Esposito at 202.633.4633 (voice).
+If you would like a sign language, oral and cued-speech interpreter for a guided museum tour, please email Vanessa Jones or call her at 202.633.4641.
 Because the museum does not have interpreters on staff, advance notice is necessary in order to arrange for interpreters.

 Assisted Listening Devices are available for tours and public programs.
 Please ask for a receiver at the Information Desk.